Dengue fever is an illness that is similar to a serious case of the flu. It is caused by a virus carried by mosquitoes.

 There is no vaccine or any specific medicine to treat dengue.
 People who have dengue fever should rest, drink plenty of fluids and reduce the fever using paracetamol or they should see a doctor.

 Severe dengue fever symptoms

-Severe dengue (also known as dengue haemorrhagic fever) is characterized by fever, abdominal pain, persistent vomiting, bleeding and breathing difficulty and is a potentially lethal complication, affecting mainly children.
-Early clinical diagnosis and careful clinical management by trained physicians and nurses increase survival of patients.
+Severe dengue (also known as dengue haemorrhagic fever) is a potentially lethal complication, affecting mainly children.
+Diagnosing it early and being treated by trained doctors and nurses increases survival.